-When we are talking about poor cognitive function we have to be precise and to not confuse it with just be absentminded but studies have shown there are real cognitive dysfunctions occurring with fibromyalgia.
+When we are talking about poor cognitive function we have to be precise and to not confuse it with just being absentminded but studies have shown there are real cognitive dysfunctions occurring with fibromyalgia.
 What is the cause of the cognitive dysfunction seen in the syndrome though?
-Is the brain aging faster?
+Is the brain ageing faster?
 Is it due to depression or anxiety?
 Or is it correlated to pain or lack of sleep?

 There are many areas where people with fibromyalgia can point to there being a problem but not all of them have been specifically studied.
 There is what is called Fibrofog the term used to refer to poor concentration.
 Often people have problems with their short term memory, their long term memory and their working memory.
-They have troubles remembering the names of objects, people and have problems with facial recognition.
+They have trouble remembering the names of objects, people and have problems with facial recognition.
 When they speak the wrong words come out or they forget what they say in the middle or they cannot comprehend what the other person is saying.
 When they are writing they use the wrong words, they mix up their letters, they make odd grammar mistakes and forget how to spell a word altogether.
 It is the same with numbers; they transpose them and cannot copy them from one page to another without mistakes.
 They forget how to do simple routine tasks or forget the order to do them in.
 It is scary and confusing when you do not know what is going on with your brain and what is to blame.

 There have been more than a few studies looking into the fundamental aspects of cognition to figure out exactly where the cognitive dysfunctions are and how they compare to others of the same age.
-This helps determine whether the cause is the brain aging or if the cause lies elsewhere.
+This helps determine whether the cause is the brain ageing or if the cause lies elsewhere.

 Areas fibromyalgia patients perform lower than age control subjects